Arthur920/Collector/README.md

-# OpenTelemetry Collector Demo
+# OpenTelemetry Collector

-*IMPORTANT:* This is a pre-released version of the OpenTelemetry Collector Contrib.
+This is an adaptation of the Demo Collector provided in the [OpenTelemetry Collector Contrib Repository](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main)

 This demo contains a client and server applications that use the opentelemetry Go library for instrumentation and for sending telemetry data to the opentelemetry collector.